Stephane-OC/Fons_Stephane_6_26112021/front/README.md

 The app should reload automatically when you make a change to a file.

 Use `Ctrl+C` in the terminal to stop the local server.

+Go on "Back" Folder in your terminal then

+Use `nodemon server` command to run "back" server